Girl Fight (film): Plot

 Haley Macklin (Jodelle Ferland) is an academically advanced high school student.
 She sees herself as an outsider because she has skipped a grade.
 Her intelligence and well-articulated contributions to class discussions cause her classmates to become jealous.
 Frustrated that she is left out from a popular group of girls, she posts negative comments about them on a social networking website.

 Unexpectedly, she befriends Alexa Simons (Tess Atkins), a popular girl in school who is head over heels for Derek (Rady Panov).
 Haley offers to help Alexa with her schoolwork.
 Haley soon breaks the social barrier between her and the popular girls and is accepted by most of them.
 The girls with whom she does not make a connection are slightly suspicious of her.
 Haley's behavior changes drastically.
-She disobeys her parents and is rude to her sister.
+She disobeys her parents and is rude to her sister, Kylie.
 Her mother, Melissa (Anne Heche) endeavors to make allowances for Haley's attitude and is more lenient than her father, Ray (James Tupper).

 One day, the popular girls discover the harsh comments that Haley posted online and they feel betrayed.
 The girls decide to physically attack Haley, while videotaping it.
 They also plan to post the images online.
 Clueless about this revenge plot, Haley is invited over to Alexa's house.
 The girls are waiting by the door and once Haley steps inside, the girls taunt her, calling her names and savagely beat her, until she falls unconscious, suffering a concussion, a ruptured eardrum, and a damaged left eye in the process.
 The entire beating is recorded on video with the girls planning to post this online.
 After the brutal attack, Haley wakes up bruised, bloody, confused, and helpless in front of the girls who continue to taunt her.
 They then abandon her in a parking lot with a cell phone.
 However, within a few seconds after the girls flee, a nearby woman comes to Haley's aid.

-When Melissa and Ray discover what the girls had done to Haley, Melissa confronts Alexa and her two friends that took part in the beating, Kristin and Taylor, only to be deterred from seeing the footage after the girls make false statements and refuse to give in.
+When Melissa and Ray discover what the girls had done to Haley, Melissa confronts Alexa and her two friends that took part in the beating, Kristin Hempton and Taylor Liu, only to be deterred from seeing the footage after the girls make false statements and refuse to give in.
 Drawing suspicion from Alexa's grandmother, Marylou (Linda Darlow), she attempts to retrieve Taylor's phone to see the footage herself, but Kristin and Taylor hastily escape the house via Alexa's open sliding door.
 Marylou then tries to get Taylor's phone number from Alexa's contacts list, but is left shocked and disappointed when she sees a video frame of Haley's bloodied and bruised face on Alexa's computer screen.